 People get creative when they’re relaxed so try to make meetings engaging.
 This can be done by mixing up traditional presentations with group discussions, adding ice breaker activities/games and stepping outside for a breath of fresh air.
 There’s also plenty of research to back up that adding different music and scents can help to relax and stimulate everyone in the meeting.

-If you’re looking to enhance your meeting further, why not download our Meeting Planner's Bible?
+If you’re looking to enhance your meeting further, why not download our Pre-Meeting Planning Checklist?